 Singing is an integral part of the liturgy and we can find hints of the Lord’s glorification in this way in the Bible: “Praise him with trumpet sound; praise him with lute and harp!
 Praise him with tambourine and dance; praise him with strings and pipe!
 Praise him with sounding cymbals; praise him with loud clashing cymbals!”
 (Psalms).
 The organs, the organ front and the gallery are situated opposite the main altar which makes the music float above the heads of the faithful and fill the whole space of the church to complete the celebrations.
-Even though the instrument and its front were put at the back of the church, they were usually extraordinarily decorated and that’s why they are indisputable works of art – in both musical and sculptural aspects.
+Even though the instrument and its front was put at the back of the church, they were usually extraordinarily decorated and that’s why are indisputable works of art – in both musical and sculptural aspects.

 The pipe-organs were created in 1907 in the workshop of an organ builder Paul Volkner.
 Volkner inherited the workshop, established in the middle of the 19th century, from his father.
 In his works we can find “the divine spark” which shows itself in sounds as well as in the material form of the cathedral’s instrument.
 It possesses a unique quality of sound and is an interesting example of the romantic organ building style.
-Volkner used technological innovations thanks to which the sound of the organs imitated the instruments from an orchestra, was more complete, soft and warm.
+Volkner used the then technological innovations thanks to which the sound of the organs imitated the instruments from an orchestra, was more complete, soft and warm.

 The musical gallery with the organs is also a work of art.
 It was decorated with sculptures of angels playing the instruments – trumpets, violins and harps.
 In the central part there is a cartouche which reads: “Praise the Lord my children, Praise His name!
 1923”.